Get

 How to Measure Your Munchkin Cat

 Your cat’s veterinarian will monitor your kitten’s growth and weigh your new buddy during every visit.
-Kittens need to be seen by a veterinarian once per month for the first 4 months for checkups and vaccinations.
+Kittens should ideally be seen by a veterinarian once per month for the first 4 months for checkups and vaccinations.
 If a kitten isn’t gaining weight at the same rate as their littermates or is struggling to eat, have your kitten seen by a veterinarian as quickly as possible.

-The easiest way to keep track of your adult cat’s weight is with an old-fashioned bathroom scale.
+The easiest way to keep track of your adult cat’s weight at home is with an old-fashioned bathroom scale.
 Step on the scale and record your weight.
 Grab your cat and jump on the scale again.
 Subtract the first number from the second to determine how much your cat weighs.
+Keep in mind the smaller your cat is, the less accurate this type of measurement may be.
 If you’re trying to help your cat drop a few pounds, consider writing your pet’s weight down to make it easier to track trends.

 divider single cat paw oct 2024